MrZoidberg/TaxCalcSoftwareDiscovery/Calculation engine storage trade-off.md

 | $Status                | Single |

 The calculation engine can be implemented as a micro-service that reads rules from the SQL Server into memory-optimize DAG structures and then performs the calculations using input fields.
-The logic of the calculation engine can be re-used in a web or mobile client
+The logic of the calculation engine can be re-used in a web or mobile client without deep linking to the underlying rules schema in SQL Server, however there would be a need for a traslation layer between the SQL Server schema and the internal graph data model of the calculation engine.

 #### Performance